 And could was our sight word.

-This works brilliantly for 5 letter sight words, but you can use words with fewer letter.
+This works brilliantly for 5 letter sight words, but you can use words with a fewer letters.
 Just adjust the timing of the song.

 14. Use You Tube Videos: There are loads of free sight word videos on Youtube.
 Here’s two of our favorites